|

 consulting the syllabus and before emailing the instructor.

-Example Evaluations of Test Essay Questions
+Example Evaluations of Test Essay Question on Paley's

 |

-Further Reading: These sources provide reliable
+Further Reading: These sources provide reliable and helpful explanations

-are especially encouraged to consult these important references not only
+to consult these important references not only for your daily reading and but

-for your daily reading and but also in preparation for tests.
+also in preparation for tests.

 - Dictionary

-of the History of Ideas: Studies of Selected Pivotal Ideas, edited
+of the History of Ideas: Studies of Selected Pivotal Ideas edited

 by Philip P. Wiener, was published by Charles Scribner's Sons, New